-QB Confidence Index: How NFL teams feel about their depth
+QB Confidence Index: How every NFL team feels about their depth

 9. Minnesota Vikings

 Yeah, $84 million in guarantees for Kirk Cousins tells you they're confident he's the missing piece.
-Underappreciated in Washington, Cousins has a chance to thrive with the receivers and run game the Vikings can put around him.
+Underappreciated in Washington, Cousins has a chance to thrive with the receivers and running game the Vikings can put around him.
 Backup Trevor Siemian started 24 games the past two seasons for the Broncos, and while you may not have enjoyed watching them all, that's a better backup option than a lot of teams have.
 And by the way, three months ago, new offensive coordinator John DeFilippo was the quarterbacks coach for a team that won the Super Bowl with Nick Foles.

 10. Dallas Cowboys